-A Complete Look at CBD Oil's Potential Side Effects
+A Complete Look at Hemp Oil's Potential Side Effects

-What Is CBD, Exactly?CBD stands for cannabidiol, a substance that is one of the components derived from hemp and marijuana plants.
-Unlike tetrahydrocannabinol or THC, the chemical that causes the ‘high’ feeling, CBD doesn’t make users feel high but instead activates various receptors within the body.
+What Is Hemp, Exactly?Hemp stands for cannabidiol, a substance that is one of the components derived from hemp and marijuana plants.
+Unlike tetrahydrocannabinol or THC, the chemical that causes the ‘high’ feeling, Hemp doesn’t make users feel high but instead activates various receptors within the body.

-Ongoing ResearchCBD has been the topic of research for several years, and researchers are continuing to explore the potential benefits of CBD and other cannabis components today.
-While some uses for CBD have been backed by several studies, others are based on anecdotal evidence.
-We will be covering all potential benefits and potential side effects of CBD, some of which are still being researched at this time.
+Ongoing ResearchHemp has been the topic of research for several years, and researchers are continuing to explore the potential benefits of Hemp and other cannabis components today.
+While some uses for Hemp have been backed by several studies, others are based on anecdotal evidence.
+We will be covering all potential benefits and potential side effects of Hemp, some of which are still being researched at this time.

-What Are the Potential Benefits of CBD?CBD can be used to relieve various ailments and symptoms, including nausea, poor appetite, anxiety, and insomnia.
-CBD products may also potentially:
+What Are the Potential Benefits of Hemp?Hemp can be used to relieve various ailments and symptoms, including nausea, poor appetite, anxiety, and insomnia.
+Hemp products may also potentially:

 - Reduce acne